pran-7-5/eco_style/README.md

 well ancient stucture like rome and temples of india are made of (lime mortar) it is a natural ecofriendly cement made from baked sea shells picked and collected from sea shore

-bricks = baked is solar powered furnace
+bricks = baked is solar powered curing furnace

 todays cement = modern cement = the CaCO3 is obtained by mining